Common Household Pests in Phoenix

 Ants are not the biggest health threat or a particularly destructive invader, but they are near the top of the list in making life uncomfortable for your household.
 When they appear, it’s usually looking for food or water, and they are relentless.
 While they are exceedingly visible as a sign of an infestation, you should also look for piles of dirt and soil where they nest, as well as try to trace their path back to their main locale so you can get rid of them for good.

-A sanitation threat as well as a destructive force, roaches can enter your home through drains, cracks and crevices in your walls, and other small spaces.
+A sanitation threat as well as a destructive force, roaches can enter your home through drains, cracks, and crevices in your walls, and other small spaces.
 Their food source includes not only your food but your pets as well – and they carry germs.
-Look for droppings, chewed on food, or the actual roach themselves as a sign of infestation.
+Look for droppings, chewed on food, or the actual roach itself as a sign of infestation.

 Crickets seek shelter and food – which to them can include fabric and other textiles.
 If you see holes in your clothes and droppings or stains on furniture, that can be a good first clue.
 Luckily (or unluckily), crickets have an easy giveaway in their chirp.